 But Warholm dug deep and drove every sinew of his 6ft 2in frame to the line for the win.

 It was the dramatic final act of an entertaining morning session on day five of the athletics competition that produced a gold for German long-jumper Mihambo in a classic duel with 2012 gold medallist and four-time world champion Brittney Reese of the United States.

 Mihambo was lying in the bronze medal position ahead of her final jump, but hammered down the runway to register a season-best jump of 7.00 metres to take the lead.

-But the American could only manage 6.84 with her last effort, taking silver ahead of Nigeria's Ese Brume, who won bronze with a jump of 6.97m.
+But the American could only manage 6.84 with her last leap, settling for silver ahead of Nigeria's Ese Brume who took bronze with a best jump of 6.97m.